‘CUSTO-MORE’ IS ALWAYS RIGHT.

 “Your brand isn’t what you say it is - it’s what Google says it is” : Chris Anderson, Head of TED.

 Chris, while being dramatic, merely underlined what is a fact.
-That reviews, ratings and user generated feedback / content (UGC) ranks right up there when it comes to generating - or ‘fixing’ - an organization’s online reputation.
+That reviews, ratings and user-generated feedback/content (UGC) ranks right up there when it comes to generating - or ‘fixing’ - an organization’s online reputation.
 After all, your buyers trust what friends, peers and actual users have to say about your brand, considerably more than the messages your brand directly puts out (this may hurt, but denial-mode can be worse).
-Of course, this is dicey territory, and reviews can go either way.
+Of course, this is a dicey territory, and reviews can go either way.
 This is where customer incentive programs come in.
 Done right, they can tilt the balance in your favour, and are a proven way to generate positive customer feedback, thus making a brand shine brighter in public.

 The dope on ‘user generated content’…